iansmith/parigot/site/content/en/docs/mservicetwo.md

 organizations.
 However, deployment matters to a different set people at a different time than development-time.
-Such a unoservice design is certainly not harder build than a microservice one, since the abstractions provided are effectively the same and the topology is the simpler.
+Such a unoservice design is certainly not harder build than a microservice one, since the abstractions provided are effectively the same and the topology is simpler.

 So, number 4 in the marketing list above makes the claim that *at even earlier time* than development-time is somehow (magically?) affected by the a